-Our ERM approach to risk management is an iterative process that identifies and assesses material risks involving strategic planning and execution, operations, physical and cybersecurity, ESG, financial, legal, safety, regulatory, and human resources risks.
+Our ERM approach to risk management is an iterative process that identifies and assesses material risks involving operational, regulatory and compliance, business and strategy, financial and technology risks.
 In 2021, we sought to enhance our integration of climate risk into our overall risk management.
 We utilized a third-party climate consulting firm to facilitate conversations with our management team to identify the climate-related risks and opportunities that may impact Black Hills Corp.
 Through this process, we discussed our top risks and opportunities and selected the highest priority ones to analyze further.
 We then conducted a climate-scenario analysis exercise, based on TCFD, to assess which of these risks and opportunities could be the most impactful to the company.
 We leveraged two climate scenario and an array of third-party data to complete a quantitative stress-test analysis of the potential impact of each risk and opportunity over time.
 These results fed into a comprehensive climate- risk roadmap.
 Climate-related risks were also mapped to our existing ERM framework and are regularly reviewed as part of our enterprise risk management process.